TheBeaverProject/front-de-castor/README.md

       - Login control

-    - Do a thicccccc footer with sponsor and shit
+    - Do a thicccccc footer with social media link

+    - News which goes fullscreen on click (don't ask me why, I was asked for this specification)

   Views:

     - Home (with news)